riya-17/Blog/_posts/2020-9-16-Motivation - From Where it all Starts.md

 <br>

-We keep ourselves motivated so that we can achieve dreams on the other hand Dreams are the ones that keeps us motivated.

 "*We are such stuff as dreams are made on*" - William Shakespeare

 Keep following your dreams and be Happy :)